How to Train a Dog Not to Jump

 Do this several times while you slowly increase your distance as you move away from him.
 Slowly increase the duration of time you expect him to “stay.”
 The next step is to introduce some distractions around him during his “stay.”
 Make sure to reward him for completing the task with a high-value food treat and positive praise.

-Once he can go to his mat and stay for 20 to 30 seconds, add more and more challenging distractionsopens in a new tab.
+Once he can go to his mat and stay for 20 to 30 seconds, add more and more challenging distractions.
 Clap your hand, jump up and down, sit on the floor, sing at the top of your lungs — you get the idea.
-Over the course of a few weeks, you want to be able to build up to knocking at the door, ringing the doorbell, eating on the flooropens in a new tab, running back and forth, etc., the idea being that you can help Bandit control himself by teaching him to eagerly perform an incompatible behavior and desensitizing him to exciting environmental triggersopens in a new tab.
+Over the course of a few weeks, you want to be able to build up to knocking at the door, ringing the doorbell, eating on the floor, running back and forth, etc., the idea being that you can help Bandit control himself by teaching him to eagerly perform an incompatible behavior and desensitizing him to exciting environmental triggers

 Be consistent to have successful training